sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 > - How to get it for an individual subscription as a csv file [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/understand-reserved-instance-usage).

 - **50K$ refund rolling limit**: you can refund reservation instance VM to a limit of 50K$ over a 1 year rolling period.
-- **refund and repurchase** new reservation: the new purchase total should equal or be greater than the returned amount
+- **Refund and repurchase** new reservation: the new purchase total should equal or be greater than the returned amount

 > [!NOTE]
 > all the exchange and refund policies information can be found [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/exchange-and-refund-azure-reservations#cancel-exchange-and-refund-policies).